spearwolf/eventize/README.md

 yes, read correctly: the emitters call the listeners here _synchronously_ and not _asynchronously_, as is the case with [node.js events](https://nodejs.org/api/events.html), for example

 This is perfectly reasonable: sometimes you want to have control over when something happens. e.g., when your code runs inside an [animation frame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).
+Or you want to release resources immediately and instantaneously.

 ##### FEATURES